ducks/discourse-invite-stats/README.md

 After installation, go to **Admin > Settings > Plugins > discourse-invite-tree**:

 - `invite_tree_enabled`: Enable or disable the invite tree feature (default: false)
+- `invite_tree_allowed_groups`: Groups allowed to view the invite tree (default: empty, allows all logged-in users, staff always have access)
 - `invite_tree_show_stats`: Show user statistics in the tree (default: true)

+### Access Control

+By default, all logged-in users can view the invite tree.
+You can restrict access by:

+1. Adding groups to the `invite_tree_allowed_groups` setting
+2. Only users in those groups (or staff) will have access
+3. Leave empty to allow all logged-in users

+### Invite-Only Mode

 To enable invite-only registration, use Discourse's native setting at **Admin > Settings > Login**: